makandra/minidusen/README.md

 Development
 -----------

-- We currently develop using Ruby 2.2.4 (see `.ruby-version`) since that version works for all versions of ActiveRecord that we support.
 - There are tests in `spec`.
 We only accept PRs with tests.
+- We currently develop using Ruby 2.2.4 (see `.ruby-version`) since that version works for all versions of ActiveRecord that we support.
+- TravisCI will test additional Ruby versions (2.1.8 and 2.3.1)
 - Put your database credentials into `spec/support/database.yml`.
 There's a `database.sample.yml` you can use as a template.
 - Create a database `minidusen_test` in both MySQL and PostgreSQL.
 - There are gem bundles in `gemfiles` for each combination of ActiveRecord version and database type that we support.